Glorifundel/dd-utilities/src/readme.md

 - `Chunk<T>(array: T[], size = 100): T[][]`

   Split up an array of values into smaller chunks.
-It returns an array of arrays which will be of the size specified (or smaller if there is a remainder)
+It returns an array of arrays which will be of the size specified (the last chunk in the array will be smaller than the specified size in the event of a remainder )

 - `Clone<T>(obj: T, options?: CloneOptions): T`

   The `Clone()` function creates unique objects and arrays at depth for any POJO.
 This allows you to ensure you are dealing with a fully unique object.
 Intended for use with simple data structures (it does not copy functions or class instances)

+  options:

+  - `depth` - positive integer - indicates how many logical levels of depth to clone for a given object.
+This allows you to stop cloning at a certain point, and just pass back the contents as is.
+By default the Clone() operations depth is set to Infinity.

+  - `path` - string[] - allows you to specify a static key path to clone.
+This can be used if you only need to clone a specific section of an object.

+- `Merge<T>(item1: T, item2: T): T`

+  Merge two items of the same type together.
+It follows a replacement strategy where properties of `item2` take precedence over the properties of `item1`

-- `function Pad(num: number, max: number, value: string, radix?: number): string`
+- `Pad(num: number, max: number, value: string, radix?: number): string`

   Pads a number with a value, useful when you have a display string that must be a certain length.